How successful was Frome’s move to online programmes

 You’ve mentioned stats so far a few times.
 What do they show?

-We have had 3 home programmes this season that have had over 300 unique readers for each edition.
-We over 400 views in total.
+We have had 20 home programmes this season that have had over 4,300 readers (averaging 213 for each edition).
 So when you compare that to a high of 40 programmes sold last season and a low of 9.
 It shows people are engaging.
 However, we will be asking fans shortly for feedback and areas to improve.
 We don’t think that it is perfect.
 If we get more advertisers, we will definitely need more content.
 As nobody wants to read wall to wall advertising...even marketeers!

 Do you think having no printed programme detracts from the football experience?